Jul 3, 2020 | How To Get a PhD? All You Should Know To Get Your PhD Degree.

 Plus, Prof. James Arvanitakis, the Dean of the Graduate Research School at the Western Sydney University, gave an interesting view from the perspective of grad school management in his movie, “5 Things To Think About Before Starting a PhD“.

-Best of with your decision!
+Best of luck with your pivotal career decisions!
 No matter what happens next, the longest journey of your life is starting now.
 What an exciting point in your life!
-If you have any questions, please drop them below.
+If you would like to receive further intensive training oriented at discovering your identity as a professional and learning effective strategies for landing great jobs, please join us at our intensive online career transition workshops!
+Please find all the information and registration links HERE.

 * * *